Creating Features in Python using sliding windows

 - ServiceIdentity This module reads and ID, Protocol, packet data structure.
 It analyzes the packet to identify the higher-level service type of the message.
 Examples include DNS, SMTP, FTP, TLS, HTTP, SMB, SMB2, etc. The service list is added to the incoming data set and sent to a topic.

 - TimesAndCounts manages the time windows and calculates the time bucket/window statistics and writes them to output. it reads from the inbound topic and aggregates statistics across a set of incoming packets.
-The statistics are retained for a single time window and are written to csv file, one record for each time window.
+The statistics are retained for a single time window and are written to csv file, with one record for each time window.

 Sample output